What this article covers:

 Here are all the available options for Asana and GitHub:

-Filter by tag or label
+Add rules to filter by tag or label

-Filter by issue type
+Add rules to filter by issue type

 You can filter which type of issues you want to be synced to Asana (Issue, Pull-Request, or both) (Visit our guide to filtering issues by type)